Looking for the perfect Miami Beach holiday? Me too. And I loved my stay at the Four Seasons Surfside.

 But 2018 was the year I decided to return to Miami Beach – and if I can be honest, I am glad I waited to return.
 Why?
 Because I was really excited as the departing date got closer, and planning this trip was also pretty special.
 There were SO many new hotels to choose from – things got a bit stale and if you did not want a ‘pool and beach scene’, things weren’t so easy.
 But now… you are spoiled for choice and I was too.

-I had 3 nights in Miami Beach and I made the most of them – here’s how my “long’ weekend went and how you can plan a luxury weekend in Miami Beach yourself.
+I had 3 nights in Miami Beach and I made the most of them – here’s how my “long’ weekend went and how you can plan your own Miami Beach holiday.
+On this trip, I also visited Naples and Sarasota.

 Getting to Miami Beach